St George’s Fields, Westminster

 A few tombstones remain, arranged three deep along the north wall.

-This is one of the capital’s loveliest post-war estates – at least as far as concrete blocks of flats can be said to be lovely – a Barbican or Brunswick centre on a more human scale.
+This is one of the capital’s loveliest post-war estates – at least as far as concrete blocks of flats can be said to be lovely – a Barbican on a more human scale; a Brunswick centre with much more greenery.
 Estate agents like to use the word ‘oasis’ for St George’s Fields, with some justification.

 These St George’s Fields should not be confused with their former namesake in Southwark, a popular gathering place and scene of the Wilkite Riots in 1768, when eleven agitators were shot by troops.